Low Dose Naltrexone (LDN)

 This drug is prescribed to Hashimoto’s patients with caution as it can lead to a prompt reduction in the autoimmune antibodies and may warrant a reduction in thyroid replacement medicines as the body functions more efficiently.

 LDN has been the topic of much debate, but the drug has undergone very few clinical trials.
 For over two decades, Ian Zagon from Penn State University has been analyzing LDN and has conducted various preclinical studies evaluating LDN in cancer and in the animal model of MS.

 These studies showed that LDN treatment brought about a significant improvement in symptoms as well as in bowel mucosal appearance.

 Initially in a small pilot study, and more recently in a yet to be published controlled trial, Jared Younger from Stanford University has studied LDN in the treatment of Fibromyalgia.
 The results of the pilot study indicate a significant improvement in pain symptoms of these patients.

 AIP provides both traditional and modern compounding pharmacy solutions, including online prescription refills to patients in Long Beach, Torrance, Los Angeles, South Bay Orange County, Southern California areas, and nationwide.

-American Integrative Pharmacy is located in Lomita, CA serving residents in and around Orange County, Los Angeles, Long Beach, Torrance and surrounding areas.
+American Integrative Pharmacy is located in Torrance, CA serving residents in and around Orange County, Los Angeles, Long Beach and surrounding areas.
 Online prescription sales are available across the US.